 Jacksonville Federal Criminal Defense Attorney

-Federal investigations and indictments move fast—and the consequences are often severe.
+Federal investigations and indictments move fast — and the consequences are often severe.
 Korody Law, P.A. defends clients in Jacksonville, Florida and throughout the Middle District of Florida in matters involving federal agents, grand jury investigations, indictments, detention hearings, litigation, and sentencing.
 If you are under federal investigation or have been charged, your strategy needs to be built for the federal system from day one.

-Middle District of Florida Grand Jury Bail / Detention Motions & Suppression Sentencing Guidelines Appeals (when appropriate)
+Grand Jury Bail / Detention Motions Suppression Litigation Sentencing Guidelines Middle District of Florida Appeals

 Jacksonville Federal Charges We Commonly Defend